 Long Term Absence

-If a student arrives at school more than five minutes late, they must check-in at the attendance window.
-If a student misses more than 20 minutes of class time, it will be considered an absence, rather than a tardy, and the student will need to have their absence cleared by a parent or guardian.
+If a student arrives at school after the doors are locked, they must check-in at the attendance window.
+When a student misses more than 20 minutes of class time, it will be considered an absence, rather than a tardy, and the student will need to have their absence cleared by a parent or guardian.

 A student must officially checkout in the office if he or she is going to leave school before the end of the school day.
-For student safety, parents or guardians must show identification when checking out their students.
+For student safety, parents or guardians will either use the iPad in the vestibule to logon to their my.DSD guardian account or come into the office to show identification before students will be allowed to leave.
 The school cannot release students from school to anyone but the legal guardian or adult designated by the guardian on the Student Demographic Form.
 No student will be allowed to leave school without the proper clearance from a parent or guardian.
 To speed up the check-out process a note may be given to the student’s teacher indicating what time the student should go to the check-out window to meet their parent or guardian.

 If a student checks-out and returns, they must check-in with the office.
 The student will be given an admittance form to show to their teacher.
 Parent signatures are not needed upon returning.

-Bus Eligibility: To find out if a student is eligible for busing, please log on to your my.DSD account and log-in as the guardian.
-Select “Tools” and then select “Bus/Transportation Information”.
+To find out if a student is eligible for busing, please log on to your my.DSD account and log-in as the guardian.
+Select “Tools” and then select “Bus/Transportation Information.”
 Busing information should be available within a week prior to the beginning of the school year.
 Students who are not bus eligible will not receive a bus pass.